erasche/docker-apollo/README.md

 > where numerous people may be working on the same sequences in geographically
 > different locations; real-time updating keeps all users in sync during the
 > editing process.

+This docker image contains many non-standard changes that are specific to viral annotations.

 ## Running the Container